 Terma’s Anti-Corruption Compliance Program guides our employees and our efforts within anti-corruption, thus ensuring sound and ethical business conduct.
 It is aligned with the requirements of among others the UK Bribery Act and the U.S. Foreign Corrupt Practices Act.

-Corruption comes in many forms and therefore Terma’s Anti-Corruption Compliance Program covers various forms of corruption, such as, but not limited to, bribery, facilitation payments, kickbacks/commissions, extortion, conflict of interest, fraud, and embezzlement.
+Corruption comes in many forms and therefore Terma’s Anti-Corruption Compliance Program covers various forms of corruption, such as, but not limited to, bribery, facilitation payments, kickbacks/commissions, extortion, conflict of interest, fraud, embezzlement, prohibition of payments to public officials, and commercial bribery.

 The program is divided into various steps, among others: tone from the top, procedures, risk assessment, training and communication, monitoring and internal control, due diligence, and disciplinary measures.